Last Updated on December 26, 2019 by Paul Guzman

 The Ocotillo Plant

-If you are looking for a maintenance-free low watering landscape here is a list of plants that will do just that.
+If you are looking for a maintenance-free low watering landscape plant here is a list of plants that will do just that.
 Desert names and pictures.